"Average" Approximates "First Principal Component"? An Empirical Analysis on Representations from Neural Language Models: Analysis

 From Figure~\ref{fig:qqplot}, we can see that the quantiles match with a normal distribution almost perfectly through a Q-Q plot~\cite{10.2307/2334448} on the first dimension.
 We have checked another ten random dimensions and their quantiles all match well (see Appendix).

 We also compare the skewness and kurtosis of a standard normal distribution and the empirical distribution of standardized representation values in each dimension.
 Let $\mathbf{s_j}$ be the vector that contains values of dimension $j$ in the representations.
-Specifically, consider the representation matrix $\mathbf{R'}$ for all $D = 224,970$ representations over the 4,000 sentences in BERT.
+Specifically, consider the representation matrix $\mathbf{R'}$ for all $D = 224,970$ representations over the 4,000 sentences.
 The rows of $\mathbf{R'}$ correspond to $\mathbf{s_j}$.
 The standardized vector $\widetilde{\mathbf{s_j}}$ of $\mathbf{s_j}$ is defined as $\widetilde{s_{ji}} = \frac{s_{ji} - \hat{\mu}_j}{\hat{\sigma}_j}$, where $\hat{\mu}_j = \frac{\sum_{i=1}^{D}s_{ji}}{D}$ and $\hat{\sigma_j} = \sqrt{\frac{\sum_{i=1}^D (s_{ji} - \hat{\mu}_j)^2}{D}}$.
 For each dimension $j, 1 \leq j \leq d$, one can obtain an empirical distribution from $\widetilde{\mathbf{s_j}}$.
 From Table~\ref{tbl:dist_approx}, the third moment matches with a standard normal distribution well, while the fourth moment is a bit off.
-Further, we examine the the off diagonal terms in the $d \times d$ covariance matrix of the representations, which has a small standard deviation of 0.0116.
+Further, we examine the the off diagonal terms in the $d \times d$ covariance matrix of the representations, which has a mean of 0.0101 and a standard deviation of 0.0116.
+When compared with a mean of 0.1747 of the diagonal terms, this is very small.
 Therefore, we conjecture that each dimension of BERT's representation can be treated approximately like an independent normal distribution.
-We note that the reason that we did not perform normality tests is due to the large dataset size (i.e., over 200,000 representations), since even a minor shift away from the normal distribution will make tests like Shapiro–Wilk test~\cite{shapiro1965analysis}, Kolmogorov–Smirnov test~\cite{massey1951kolmogorov}, or Pearson's chi-squared test~\cite{plackett1983karl} reject the null hypothesis.
+We note that we do not perform normality tests due to the large dataset size (i.e., over 200,000 representations), since even a minor shift away from the normal distribution can make statistical tests reject the null hypothesis.

 In the rest of this section, we assume representations are sampled from $d$ normal distributions, i.e., each dimension follows a distribution $N(\mu_j, \sigma_j^2)$.